KooperL/marketo-developer.en/help/javascript-api/lead-tracking/lead-tracking.md

 Munchkin creates and tracks individual cookies on a per-domain basis, so for known-lead tracking to occur across domains, a lead association event must occur for each domain.
 For example, if I control two domains, `marketo.com`, and `example.com`, and a lead fills out a form on `marketo.com`, then navigates to `example.com` later, then their activity on `marketo.com` is tracked on a known lead record, but their activity on `example.com` is anonymous.
 Known leads persist across subdomains however, so a known lead on `www.example.com` is also a known lead on `info.example.com`.

 In the case that your top-level domain is two parts, such as `.co.uk`, then add a domainLevel parameter to your Munchkin snippet for the code to track correctly.
-See [here](lead-tracking.md#domains) for more details.
+See [here](configuration.md#domainlevel) for more details.

 ## Cookie

 The Munchkin cookie uses the key `_mkto_trk`, and has a value following this pattern:

 `id:561\-HYG\-937&token:_mch\-marketo.com\-1374552656411\-90718`

+or

+`id:561\-HYG\-937&token:_mch\-marketo.com\-97bf4361ef4433921a6da262e8df45a`

 Munchkin cookies are specific to each second-level domain, that is, `example.com`.
 The default lifespan of the cookie is 2 years (730 days).